 Overview

-Our mission remains the same:
+Our mission is:

-To be the premier source of scientific discoveries and of well-educated biomedical engineers, fostering strong academic, industrial, and clinical ties, and achieving significant healthcare impact.
+To be the premier source of scientific discoveries and of well-educated biomedical engineers, fostering strong academic, industrial and clinical ties, and achieving significant healthcare impact.

 Our vision is: